 Trust in the buyer and future negotiations.
-Similarly, participants' trust in the buyer varied by condition, F(2,152)=9.92, p<.001.
-Participants had more trust in the honest buyer than the one who paltered or the one who lied by commission (B=-1.0, SE=.32, p=.002 and B=-1.36, SE=.32, p<.001, respectively).
-The latter two were regarded as equally untrustworthy (B=.36, SE=.32, p=.26).
+Similarly, participants' trust in the buyer varied by condition, F(2, 152) = 9.92, p < .001.
+Participants had more trust in the honest buyer than the one who paltered or the one who lied by commission (B = -1.0, SE = 0.32, p = .002; and B = -1.36, SE = 0.32, p < .001, respectively).
+The latter two were regarded as equally untrustworthy (B = 0.36, SE = 0.32, p = .26).

 This lack of trust in those who palter and those who lie by commission played out in Sellers' likelihoods of voluntarily negotiating again with the same buyer in the future.
-Those likelihoods varied by condition, F(2,152)=3.65, p=.028.
-Participants reported that they were more likely to negotiate again with the buyer who answered honestly than the buyer who paltered (B=-.78,SE=.33,p=.02), or the buyer who lied by commission (B=-.77,SE=.33,p=.02).
-The latter two had the same likelihood of securing another negotiation (B=-.01,SE=.33,p=.97).
+Those likelihoods varied by condition, F(2, 152) = 3.65, p = .028.
+Participants reported that they were more likely to negotiate again with the buyer who answered honestly than the buyer who paltered (B = -0.78, SE = 0.33, p = .02), or the buyer who lied by commission (B = -0.77, SE = 0.33, p = .02).
+The latter two had the same likelihood of securing another negotiation (B = -0.01, SE = 0.33, p = .97).

 Palters may never be discovered by counterparts.
 But when palters are discovered, Study 3 (like Study 2) shows that they can negatively affect negotiators' reputations, which in turn impacts negotiators' prospects for future negotiations.
 This is consistent with the findings of Study 2.
 When individuals discover that a prospective negotiation partner had paltered to them in the past, they are less likely to trust that partner.
-And since they are less likely to trust that person, they are less likely to negotiate with that person again.
+And because they are less likely to trust that person, they are less likely to negotiate with that person again.
 Importantly, palterers did no better in this respect than negotiators who lied by commission.
 The counterparts of these individuals assigned them equivalently poor ethical standing.

-Studies 4A and 4B: Palterers think Palters are More Ethical than Do Targets
+Studies 4A and 4B: Palterers Think Palters Are More Ethical Than Do Targets

-In Pilot Studies 1 and 2 and in Studies 1-3, we identify paltering as a distinct form of deception that is frequently used by experienced negotiators.
+In Pilot Studies 1 and 2 and in Studies 1 through 3, we identify paltering as a distinct form of deception that is frequently used by experienced negotiators.
 We find that people prefer to palter than lie by commission; even though paltering and lying by commission are similarly effective, paltering is easier to self-justify than lying by commission.
 Targets, however, view paltering as unethical as they do lying by commission.
-In Studies 4a and 4b, we extend our investigation of the divergence between how potential deceivers and targets view paltering.
+In Studies 4A and 4B, we extend our investigation of the divergence between how potential deceivers and targets view paltering.